Just another day at the office. note

 - Shout-Out: The green hat Shannon is wearing in Heat Wave looks very similar to the hat worn by Carl in Llamas with Hats.
 Later on, in Neck Scar, he's wearing a purple t-shirt with 'DON'T BOG ME DOWN, SON' written on it.

 - Special Guest: Parodied-Every time a nameless, one-shot character appears in a strip, they will be introduced as 'This Week's Special Guest' in the artists comment.
-In strips where there are only recurring characters present, the 'guest' will often be a random object in the background.
+In strips where there are only recurring characters present, the 'guest' will often be an abstract concept or random object in the background.

 - You Meddling Kids: Quoted nearly word for word in the aptly titled 'Meddling Teens'